 How Do Dreadlocks Cause Central Centrifugal Cicatricial Alopecia?

 Central Centrifugal Cicatricial Alopecia is a hair loss condition that only effects people with afro hair types.
 Triggers of Central Centrifugal Cicatricial Alopecia are either internal, i.e hormonal, or external i.e hair styling/care practices.
 Dreadlocks can be categorised as an external cause of Central Centrifugal Cicatricial Alopecia.
 The contributing factors of the weight of the locs, combined with scalp sensitivity to the gels and pomades used to loc and re-twist locs can trigger Central Centrifugal Cicatricial Alopecia.
 Central Centrifugal Cicatricial Alopecia usually starts with gradual hair loss in the 'Centre' of the scalp which then spreads outwards, which refers to the 'Centrifugal' element of the Alopecia.
 The scalp then becomes shiny as the follicular opening of the scalp closes and scars, which reflects the 'Cicatricial' component of the hair loss condition.
 Other symptoms of Central Centrifugal Cicatricial Alopecia include tenderness of the scalp, itching and burning.
+To learn more about Central Centrifugal Cicatricial Alopecia here

 I Have Dreadlocks and Think I’m Suffering from Central Centrifugal Cicatricial Alopecia – What Should I Do?

 If you wear dreadlocks and identify with the symptoms of Central Centrifugal Cicatricial Alopecia and want to stop hair loss from spreading or becoming permanent, it is advisable to style hair naturally.
 This averts unnecessary pressure from being placed on the scalp, which aggravate the condition.
 If you find the idea of not wearing dreadlocks traumatic then reducing the length of your locs is an alternative.
 Seeking treatment, such as ProTress, to stimulate hair growth is also recommended to prevent permanent hair loss and restore hair growth.
+Click here to learn more about how to maintain dreadlocks, preventing further hair loss and thinning.

 Can Cornrows or Braids Cause Hair Loss for Black Men?